Firesphere/silverstripe-solr-search/readme.md

 ### Compatible with the Fulltext Search Module?

 99% and counting, does that work for you?
+Have a look at the compatibility module

 ### Why do I need to name my index?